 Barbara Proctor, President

-Homecare Nursing in The County was a special experience that identified the needs and challenges of local senior citizens.
-As an elected official to municipal council in 2010, Barb became increasingly aware of local services and opportunities that could provide seniors safety and independence in their own homes.
+Visiting Homecare Nursing in The County demonstrated a full awareness of the needs and challenges facing local senior citizens as they live their daily lives at home.
+As an elected official to municipal council in 2010, Barb became closely introduced to local services and opportunities that would provide seniors safety and independence in their own homes.

 Mary Lynn Lester graduated from the Registered Nursing programme of Scarborough Regional School of Nursing in 1974.
 After several years of acute care nursing in various Toronto hospitals she moved to the County, where she worked at Kentwood Park as a Registered Nurse while raising four children.

 In 1994 she accepted the Director of Care position at West Lake Terrace, adding her current responsibilities of Administrator in 2001.
 During her tenure at West Lake Terrace, Mary Lynn has actively participated in organizations such as Community and Hospital Infection Control of Eastern Ontario, Community Care Access Centre and as an ad hoc member on the Rural Health Medicine Council and she has lead the Accreditation process for West Lake Terrace through six consecutively successful awards over the past 19 years.